 Meter Status

 Meter status is the status of the meter as per the inspection of the meter.
 Billing can be different as per the meter status.
 ULBs may apply a specific extra charge in case of meter replacement or it is locked.
+Fig 6.

 Fig. 6 Taxonomy of Meter Status